Ahmed Dayyabu Safana

 Ahmed Dayyabu Safana is a Nigerian politician.
 He served as a member representing Batsari/Safana/Danmusa Federal Constituency in the House of Representatives.
 Born in 1960, he hails from Katsina State.
-He was elected into the House of Assembly at the 2019 elections.
-He lost his re-election bid to Abdulkadir Ahmed Zakka but was appointed by Tajudeen Abbas as Special Adviser on Special Duties.
+He was elected chairman safana local government from 1999-2007, elected into the House of Assembly in 2007 and elected as member House of Representatives during 2008 bye-elections.
+He served from 2008-2011 and came back to the house From 2015-2023.Appointed as Special Advisor on special duties to the Hon speaker Abbas Tajudeen (2023-date) He was appointed by Tajudeen Abbas as Special Adviser on Special Duties.